jlgabriel/aerofly-igc-recorder/README.md

 1. Start Aerofly FS4
 2. Configuration in Aerofly FS4 "Miscellaneous settings":
 - "Broadcast flight info to IP address" must be set ON
-- "Broadcast IP Address" must target to your local network address ending in 255: "xxx.xxx.xxx.255" , for example 192.168.1.255 (default)
+- Configure the Broadcast IP Address to your subnet's directed broadcast address, typically in the format 'xxx.xxx.xxx.255' for standard /24 networks (e.g., 192.168.1.255)
 - "Broadcast IP Port" must be set us "49002" (default)
 3. Make sure your firewall allows UDP on port 49002